A retail store associate uses a handheld mobile computer to scan items in a customer's basket from a distance.

 Guy Yehiav

-As General Manager of Zebra Analytics, Guy Yehiav is responsible for setting the organic and non-organic growth, leadership strategy, and customer success for the Zebra Analytics business unit.
+Guy Yehiav previously served as the General Manager of Zebra Analytics, where was responsible for setting the organic and non-organic growth, leadership strategy, and customer success for the Zebra Analytics business unit.

-Formerly CEO of Profitect, recently acquired by Zebra Technologies, and a 25-year veteran of the supply chain industry, Mr. Yehiav has held senior leadership positions at Oracle and was previously founder of Demantra US (acquired by Oracle in 2006).
+He was formerly the CEO of Profitect, which Zebra acquired.
+Guy is a 25+ year veteran of the supply chain industry, and has held senior leadership positions at Oracle.
+He was previously the founder of Demantra US, which was acquired by Oracle in 2006.

 Fluent in English, French, and Hebrew, Mr. Yehiav has a passion for teaching, which started with educating high-school students pro bono in his native country of Israel.
 He continues to teach pro bono, now as a guest lecturer on professional selling, entrepreneurship, and statistics for the Massachusetts Institute of Technology (MIT) and Babson College.